abhishek-paliwal/2020-LEELA-RECIPES/content/2021-04-20-T003624-sabudana-khichdi.md

     - "Wash Sabudana a couple of times and keep in water for 1 hour."
     - "After 1 hour, remove all the water from Sabudana and leave it like this for 10 minutes."
     - "Now place the oil in a pan on the stove and add cumin seeds and chopped potatoes.
 Mix them and leave them to cook."
-    - "After the potatoes become soft, add chopped green chillies and stir them for 1 to 2 minutes.
-Add Sabudana to this mixture and mix well."
+    - "After the potatoes become soft, add chopped green chillies and stir them for 1 to 2 minutes."
+    - "Add Sabudana to this mixture and mix well."
     - "Now add coarsely ground peanuts to it and stir it continuously.
 Do not leave it because it sticks to the bottom."
     - "Now add black pepper powder, rock salt, and lemon juice and mix it well.
 We will also put some coriander leaves."
     - "Your Sabudana Khichdi (Sago pudding) is ready.
 If you like it sweet, then you can also add a little sugar to it."